kubernetes-sigs/kind/site/content/docs/design/principles.md

 ## Leverage Existing Tooling

-Where possible we should _not_ reinvent the wheel.
+Where possible, we should _not_ reinvent the wheel.

 Examples include: